Medical writers are catalysts in knowledge translation

 “Now, look, I – I like to look at evidence.
 I plead to that.
 I think evidence is important when you’re making decisions that affect other people’s lives.”

 On a day to day basis medical writing varies enormously.
 For example, some days I may be helping a professor write and edit their research into a publishable academic manuscript.
 Other days I am helping a global not-for-profit keep published research on a topic up to date and presented in an open-access way that health practitioners around the world can access.
 Sometimes I spend a day or two making sure that when a room full of medical experts meet for the day their thoughts and decisions are properly recorded and disseminated.
 Occasionally I go to a conference, listen to researchers present their latest findings and turn their findings into news articles for physicians and pharmacists.
-All of these typical tasks carried out by medical writers catalyse the research translation process.
+All of these typical tasks carried out by medical writers catalyse the research knowledge translation process.

 So thanks Simon Sinek for helping me crystallise my thoughts about why I do what I do and why I love what I do.